What should I do if I find it?

 If you think your citrus tree has symptoms of the disease, act fast, call the CDFA hotline 1-800-491-1899 or your local Ag Commissioners office and someone will take a leaf sample and determine if it is infected with the bacteria that causes huanglongbing.

 Keep a close watch on the map of HLB finds and the news reports about HLB.
-If an HLB-infected tree has been found in or near your neighborhood, consider taking out your citrus tree.
+You can do this clicking the tab at the top of this page MAP of psyllids, HLB and parasites or type ucanr.edu/hlbapp into your cell phone and view how close HLB is to your house.
+If an HLB-infected tree has been found in or near your neighborhood, consider taking out your citrus tree and replacing it with non-citrus, especially if it is less than 2 miles away.
+Most likely your citrus tree is already infected.
 The tests that determine if a tree has the disease, often don't reveal the disease until the tree has had it for many months or years, meanwhile psyllids could be spreading the disease.
 If the tree is removed it eliminates the need for pesticides to control the psyllid and prevents your residence from becoming a source of infection for your neighbor's trees.

 If you no longer enjoy your citrus tree or do not want to routinely fight pests and disease, the tree should be removed.
 Removing unwanted citrus trees helps prevent Huanglongbing from spreading in the community.